 I do offer an Honors Option.
-To be eligible, you must 1) be enrolled in the Honors College and 2) have at least a 3.0 in the course prior to the beginning of Unit 4 of the course.
+To be eligible, you must be enrolled in the Honors College.
 Rules for what final course GPA you must earn for final approval of an Honors Project vary by college/department.
 It is your responsibility to be aware of these rules.
 The Honors Project for this course is to create (with cited literature) and deliver (to myself, the TAs/LAs, and your peers) a 10-15-min PowerPoint presentation about a specific physiological process or disease.
 More details will be forthcoming.
 For now, you can learn more about the Honors College and an Honors Option here: https://honorscollege.msu.edu/academics/honors-option.html.